solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

   - Create lookup tables
   - Extend lookup tables
   - Use lookup tables with versioned transactions
-description:
-  "Overcome transaction size limits by using lookup tables to efficiently refer to large amounts of accounts."
+description: "Use large amounts of accounts by using lookup tables."
 ---

 ## Summary